 Holly's Fountain of Hope for Rett Syndrome Research

-.
-This research could unlock the door to helping other neurological disorders like Alzhiemer’s
+Holly’s Fountain of HopeJoin Holly on her quest to fund Rett syndrome research.
+This research could unlock the door to helping other neurological disorders like Alzhiemer’s, Parkinson’s, and Autism.

 Holly was born in December 2013.
 She was a healthy, happy baby and seemed to be developing normally.
 Looking back, Holly’s “army style” crawl - using her forearms to pull herself forward with her belly dragging on the floor - may have been the first sign that her development was delayed.
 We didn’t think much of it at the time and were excited when she started walking at 20 months.
 After Holly turned 3 years old, we noticed that her speech was significantly delayed compared to her peers.
 Our school district evaluated Holly and determined that she had a developmental delay, and she began speech therapy, occupational therapy, and physical therapy.
 Holly loves going to school and looks forward to riding the school bus!